huffpuff685/hello-world/README.md

 # hello-world
-This is my first depositoyr
+This is my first depository
+I am tryna learn to code as a way to procrastinate